 Flight: A Journey in Complete Darkness

-Amid the carnivalesque atmosphere of this year’s Garden of Unearthly Delights at the Adelaide Fringe Festival sat a white shipping container.
+During Fringe World this year, at Perth Cultural Centre, sat a white shipping container.
 Inside, it was decked out to replicate a commercial passenger plane.
 Passengers were handed boarding passes as they shuffled into the cramped cabin.
 Once they’d taken their seats and adjusted their headsets, a flight attendant welcomed everyone aboard via the overhead speaker.

 It’s a familiar scene.
 But as the muffled inflight announcements became increasingly more disturbing, it became apparent the plane might not land safely.
 The grumbling sound of turbulence reverberated through the cabin.
 And then the lights went out.

-This is Flight, the newest unsettling performance from UK immersive-theatre company Darkfield, the team behind Séance.
-After its debut season at Edinburgh Fringe last year, creator David Rosenberg, in collaboration with Australia’s Realscape Productions, took the experience to the Garden of Unearthly Delights for the entirety of the Fringe and then Brisbane and Melbourne.
-Now it's coming to Perth.
+This is Flight, an unsettling performance from UK immersive-theatre company Darkfield, the team behind Séance.
+After its debut season at Edinburgh Fringe in 2018, creator David Rosenberg, in collaboration with Australia’s Realscape Productions, took the experience to Adelaide and then Brisbane, Melbourne and Perth.
+Now it's coming back to WA – this time to Mandurah in Flight's first regional Australian show.

 Like Séance before it, Flight takes place in complete darkness and inside a shipping container.
 But this time the creators tap into a universal fear: being 30,000 feet above ground and powerless.